907sjl/referrals_powerbi/README.md

 The **data_path** parameter provides a single, convenient location to set the directory where the report can find the data files to load.
 The *Source* step of each source table references this parameter along with one of the other parameters containing the name of the file to load.

 ![Contents of the functions group](images/functions_group.jpg)
 This Power Query ELT makes use of the **GetAgeCategory** function to template a column transform.
 The function assigns a distribution grouping bin to the number of days leading up to a process milestone.
-The function places transformation logic in an easy to find location.
+Encapsulating business logic into functions places that logic in an easy to find location.
 It also templates a transformation that may potentially be used more than once.
 Changes can be made in a single place.

 ```
 = (Days as any) as any =>